 Buttercup Squash Facts

 Heirloom plants are all the rage today.
-They allow gardeners to explore food varieties that our grandparents grew and that have time tested reliability.
+They allow gardeners to explore food varieties that our grandparents grew and that have time-tested reliability.
 Buttercup squash facts indicate that the heirloom variety often develops turban-shaped fruit, an eye-appealing oddity.
 The fruit is an excellent source of carotenoids, an important antioxidant, and Vitamin C.

 The plant needs 105 days from seed to harvest.
 It is a sprawling, vine-like plant that requires plenty of room to grow.
 The fruits are small compared to many winter squash plants.
 Weighing in at 3 to 5 pounds (1.35-2.27 kg.), the skin is deep green with no ribs.
 Sometimes, they are globe shaped but, occasionally, the fruit develops a button-like gray growth at the stem end.

 How to Grow Buttercup Squash